What is Structured Finance?

 - Information on business assets and liabilities

-Structured finance can often help companies restructure debt, make savings on repayments, and free up working capital to make cash work as efficiently as it can around a business.
-It is often useful when a company operates in different jurisdictions and trades globally.
+Structured finance can aid companies restructure debt, make savings on repayments, and free up working capital to make cash work as efficiently as it can do.
+Furthermore, it is often useful when a company operates in different jurisdictions and trades globally.